Jonas Wallerstedt: 2008 season

 In his third season IFK Göteborg went into the season as one of the big favorites to win Allsvenskan and as the national champions would attempt to qualify to UEFA Champions League.
 The season came off to a flying start as IFK Göteborg won Supercupen with Wallerstedt as the big hero with two goals in the 3–1 win.
 The goal form continued to the league opener against Malmö FF where he found the net to secure a draw.
 The rest of the season was tougher for the striker as he had a hard time finding playing time as a striker, often placed on the bench and when on the pitch usually finding himself on the left midfield instead of as a striker.
 This was attributed to the rise of new star Robin Söder and to managers Stefan Rehn and Jonas Olsson preferring the speed injected by Tobias Hysén rather than Wallerstedt's strength.
 He did, however, participate in 28 games (17 starts), once again proving his competence in front of goal ending the season as club's top scorer in Allsvenskan with 7 goals and helped the team to earn the 3rd place.
 The team also won Svenska Cupen, managing to beat the league champions Kalmar FF in the final after a penalty shoot-out.
-During the fall of 2008 IFK Göteborg was also a part of the qualification for the UEFA Champions League and Wallerstedt played his first game in the tournament in the first qualification round against San Marinian side S.S.
+During the fall of 2008 IFK Göteborg was also a part of the qualification for the UEFA Champions League and Wallerstedt played his first game in the tournament in the first qualification round against Sammarinese side S.S.
 Murata when he came in as a second-half substitute, replacing Robin Söder up front.
 His first (and so far only) goal came in the second game against Murata when he scored the third goal in the 4–0 home win (9–0 total).
 IFK Göteborg was eliminated in the second qualifying round without Wallerstedt playing a single minute.
 After the season, he was rumoured to be unsatisfied with the amount of playing time and was linked with several clubs, including local rivals Örgryte IS and former club GIF Sundsvall.